What It Does Products How It Works What You Get Case Studies Press Security About Book a Call

 POVA is an audit and investigation support system.
 It reduces exposure and improves reviewability, but it does not guarantee detection of every issue or compliance with any specific law, framework, or reporting standard.

-POVA supports multiple operation modes depending on the engagement.
-The scan can be run by a POVA specialist, a trained and approved third party, a customer-designated operator, or on an automated schedule, or a combination of these.
-The operator model is agreed before the engagement begins.
+POVA supports multiple operation modes.
+The operator model is agreed before the engagement and recorded in the deliverable.
 Some controls depend on deployment model and operator mode.
 Customer-managed infrastructure, local backup behavior, and cleanup execution remain under customer control unless otherwise agreed.

 POVA specialist

 A named POVA operator conducts the scan under documented procedures.
-This provides separation of duties between the audited organization and the scan operator.
-Run initiator, operator role, execution time, scope manifest, and configuration are recorded in the deliverable.
+Run initiator, operator role, execution time, scope manifest, and configuration are recorded in the deliverable — giving separation of duties between the audited organization and the scan operator.

 Trained and approved third party

-A trained and approved external operator runs the scan.
+An external operator runs the scan under documented procedures.
 Suitable when the customer requires independent operation without direct POVA involvement.

 Customer-designated operator